JuniorC07/git-patcher/README.md

 # GitOps Deployment Upgrader

 This script automates the process of upgrading a Kubernetes deployment with a newer Docker image, using GitOps practices.
-It clones a Git repository, updates a **deployment.yaml** file with the specified image tag, commits and pushes the changes to the repository, and removes the cloned directory.
+It clones a Git repository, updates a **deployment.yaml**(or `TARGET_FILE`) file with the specified image tag, commits and pushes the changes to the repository, and removes the cloned directory.

 ## Prerequisites